Vegas007/Metin2-Events-Calendar-Test/README.md

                           |______\_/ \___|_| |_|\__|___/  \_____\__,_|_|\___|_| |_|\__,_|\__,_|_|

 # Metin2-Events-Calendar-Test
-A calendar with events which is full customizable.
+A python module for calendar with events which is full customizable.
+PS: The module isn't contain all resources, no support for installation.

 https://www.youtube.com/watch?v=v5baZwSjp-o